Imagine being born in a productive highland area, and raised on beautiful land you have known all your life.

-The Village Impact establishments of Senendet and Kimugul Primary, and later on Bright Hope High schools have been very instrumental in bringing permanency to this community.
+The Village Impact establishments of Sinendet and Kimugul Primary, and later on Bright Hope High schools have been very instrumental in bringing permanency to this community.
 These schools have been instrumental in changing the social, economic and political spheres.

 Village Impact has left it’s imprint in the social functions of our community.
 Some of school buildings are also used as sanctuaries for religious gatherings, as there are no established churches in the community.
 We have also hosted social meetings within our schools.
-The buildings are also used as conducive areas to hold classes on rights of passage and christian Union during school breaks.
+The buildings are also used as conducive areas to hold classes on rights of passage and Christian Union during school breaks.

 The introduction of a counseling department in some of our schools has been instrumental in uplifting societal norms and combatting moral decay within our schools.
 Teenage pregnancies and incidents of drunkenness have continued to decline due to the recruitment of our counselors.
 Our Communities have acquired a sense of belonging in no small part because of the establishment of our facilities.
 And our communities have shown ownership for our grounds, coming together to dig latrines within the school, planting trees, and even coming up with an initiative farming program that benefits their people.